 Local Authority 1 Local Authority 2

 Rent No of records Rent No of records Simple average rent

 Year 1 £500 50 £1,000 50 £750

-Year 2 £500 40 £1,000 60 £800
+Year 2 £500 40 : £1,000 60 £800

-This shows two local authorities (LAs) - LA1 has a monthly rent of £500 whereas LA2 has double this, at a monthly rent of £1,000.
+Table 1 shows two local authorities (LAs) - LA1 has a monthly rent of £500 whereas LA2 has double this, at a monthly rent of £1,000.

 The monthly rent is the same in both years 1 and 2 for each of the two LAs.
-However, the relative weights between the two years have changed, with both LAs still accounting for 50% of the total market in year 1, but the split between LA1 and LA2 changing to 40% to 60% in year 2.
+However, the relative weights between the two years have changed, with both LAs accounting for 50% of the total market in year 1, but the split between LA1 and LA2 changes to 40% to 60% respectively in year 2.

-The weighted average rent has thus increased from £750 in year 1 to £800 in year 2 (a 6.7% increase), all due to a change in composition in the population.
-However, there has been no actual increase in the rental prices, so a rental price index would show no increase in price between periods 1 and 2, whereas the average rents approach does.
+The weighted average rent has therefore increased from £750 in year 1 to £800 in year 2 (a 6.7% increase), all due to a change in composition in the population.
+However, there has been no actual increase in the rental prices, so a rental price index would show no increase in prices between periods 1 and 2, whereas the average rents approach would show an increase.

-The article Explaining private rental growth includes historic analysis on changes in the composition of the VOA PRMS sample and its impact on the resulting series.
+The article Explaining private rental growth includes historic analysis on changes in the composition of the VOA private rental market statistics (PRMS) sample and its impact on the resulting series.